Whale shark: Size

 The whale shark is the largest non-cetacean animal in the world.
-However, the maximum size and growth patterns of the species are not well understood.
+The maximum size and growth patterns of the species are not well understood by scientists.

 Limited evidence, mostly from males, suggests that sexual maturity occurs around 8 to 9 m in length, with the possibility of females sexually maturing at a similar size or larger.

 Various studies have aimed to estimate the growth and longevity of whale sharks, either by analyzing evidence from vertebral growth rings or measurements taken from re-sighted sharks over several years.
 This information is used to model growth curves, which can predict asymptotic length.
 The growth curves produced from these studies have estimated asymptotic lengths ranging from 15 to 21.9 m.

 A 2020 study looked at the growth of whale shark individuals over a 10-year period around the Ningaloo Reef and concluded the species exhibits sexual dimorphism with regard to size, with females growing larger than males.
 The study found that males on average reach 8 to 9 m in length.
 The same study had less female data but estimated an average length of around 14.5 m.
-However, this value dropped to 12.1 m if data from aquarium whale sharks was included.
+This value dropped to 12.1 m if data from aquarium whale sharks was included.
 The authors noted that these estimates represent average asymptotic size and are not the maximum sizes possible.
 Additionally, they acknowledged the potential for regional size variation.

 Most previous growth studies have had data predominately from males and none have data from sharks over ~10 m.
 Not all previous studies created separate growth curves for males and females, instead combining data from both sexes.
 Those studies that made sex-specific growth curves have estimated large asymptotic length estimates for males, with lengths of 18 m or more.
 However, mostly immature males were available in these studies, with few adults to constrain the upper portion of the growth curves.

 The largest total length for the species is uncertain due to a lack of detailed documentation of the largest reported individuals.
 Whale sharks as large as 18 to 20 m in length have been reported in scientific literature.
-However, most whale sharks observed are smaller.
+Most whale sharks observed are smaller.

 Large whale sharks are difficult to measure accurately, both on the land and in the water.
 When on land, the total length measurement can be affected by how the tail is positioned, either angled as it would be in life or stretched as far as possible.
 Historically, techniques such as comparisons to objects of known size and knotted ropes have been used for in-water measurements, but these techniques may be inaccurate.
 Various forms of photogrammetry have been used to improve the accuracy of in-water measurements, including underwater and aerial techniques.